iotaledger/iota-wiki/next/docs/wasp/docs/guide/core_concepts/state_manager.md

 The following parameters may be provided in section `snapshots`:

-- `snapshotsToLoad`: the comma list of `<chainID>:<hash>` pairs, where chain `<chainID>` must be started using snapshot with block hash `<hash>`.
+- `snapshotsToLoad`: the comma sepparated list of `<chainID>:<hash>` pairs, where chain `<chainID>` must be started using snapshot with block hash `<hash>`.
   The list can also contain `<hash>` entry.
 This hash will be used for other chains, which are not configured separately.
-There is no point in having several `<hash>` or `<chainID>:<hash>` entries with same `<chainID>` as only the last such entry is taken into account.
-Note that if chain is configured to start from some snapshot and the snapshot is not available (or other error occurs during snapshot loading), chain is started with empty DB.
-Default is empty list, which means, that the newest available snapshot will be loaded for every chain.
+There is no point in having several `<hash>` or `<chainID>:<hash>` entries with the same `<chainID>` as only the last such entry is taken into account.
+Note that if the chain is configured to start from some snapshot and the snapshot is not available (or another error occurs during snapshot loading), the chain will start with an empty DB.
+The default is an empty list, which means that the newest available snapshot will be loaded for every chain.
 - `period`: how often state snapshots should be made: 1000 meaning "every 1000th state", 0 meaning "making snapshots is disabled".
   Snapshots are disabled by default.
-- `delay`: how many states to delay making of the snapshot; it must be considerably smaller than `stateManager.pruningMinStatesToKeep`.
+- `delay`: how many states to delay making the snapshot; it must be considerably smaller than `stateManager.pruningMinStatesToKeep`.
-  Default is 20.
+  The default is 20.
 - `localPath`: the path to the snapshots folder in this node's disk.
 Default is `waspdb/snap`.
 - `networkPaths`: the comma separated list of paths to the remote (http(s)) snapshot locations.
 The list is empty by default.